 After a particularly difficult year, merchants are keen to do everything they can to keep customers happy.
 Lucas dives in to discuss one of the biggest misconceptions when it comes to customer service—that it’s reactive.
-He dives into ways to be proactive when it comes to achieving different goals, such as generating customer reviews.
+He explores ways to be proactive when it comes to achieving different goals, such as generating customer reviews.

 Lucas explains how companies spend lots of time and money creating ad campaigns to retarget customers, however, he says they’re often missing a trick by not using customer service channels as a retargeting opportunity.
 Lucas shares examples of ways companies can use customer service to their advantage.

 Lucas then evaluates a few common scenarios that merchants might face and how good support can help them prepare for these, including ‘warming existing customers up’ before a particular campaign, the need for current reviews, and how user-generated content can drive both additional purchases and act as social proof for new customers.

 We then shift gears to which support channels brands should be focusing on.
 Lucas discusses the role of real-time communications – such as live chat – at different stages of the purchase journey.
 He talks about the urgency of requests and how live chat is increasingly playing an important support role—especially during the holidays.
 Walker then discusses the user experience with chatbots and how they can help customers navigate specific queries before a human support agent steps in.